Tuesday, November 9, 2010

 The match-made-in-heaven (or elsewhere) mating of Sarno and skin-flicks happened in the early '60s.
 As the decade came to a close, Sarno, by then an accomplished hand at the art, packed up his ruck and left his native U.S., bopping around Europe and making most of the movies for which he became best known (if you aren't old enough to remember or well-read enough to have learned of it, look up a little film called INGA--it was quite the sensation in '68).
 SWV's Sarno releases, however, deal with his earlier films, that 1960s series of steamy, soapy sexploiters wherein Sarno first worked out the psychological approach to erotica that would become one of his trademarks.

 Sarno's imagery is often mercilessly subversive.
 In SIN IN THE SUBURBS (1964), he takes a typical-for-its-time idealized representation of a normal suburb, filled with commuting husbands, overly wholesome teens and dutiful housewives and begins gleefully ripping it to shreds.
 In an early scene I've always found particularly amusing, a frumpily-dressed housewife, after chiding her departing husband for the long hours he works, finds her teenage daughter's boyfriend at her door, playing hooky from school.
 She invites him into the den, puts on some music and as they're more-or-less innocently doing the twist, it becomes quite apparent that they're both allowing their minds to wander into thoughts of doing a rather different kind of twist.
-It's very well done and after writing about it just now, I realize my description doesn't even remotely do it justice.
+It's very well done, a great scene.

 Sarno was a master of generating and maintaining sexual tension.
 His interest was in the psychological component of sex and he managed to dig it out in all its particulars time and time again.
 But for all the heat his early flicks generate, the sex happens off camera.
 Often just off camera, admittedly.
 Surprisingly, there isn't even much nudity in these early films.
 Even when Sarno began to make generous use of naked flesh in his later softcore pictures, he remained a minimalist when it came to displays of rampant rutting.
 In pursuit of verisimilitude, he encouraged his players to unsimulation when it came to stimulation but he photographed their fevered undulations sans any shots of penetrations.
 Until he went into hardcore films, anyway.
 Hardcore destroyed the market for the soft stuff so near and dear to Sarno's heart (and other organs).
 Like many of the old softies, Sarno held out for a long time but the hard stuff meant the writing was on the wall and he eventually bowed to the inevitable, though often behind the guise of a pseudonym.